wangchning/vocabulary/Vocabulary.md

 * But more expository than expansive, "Jerusalem" is better at sketching Byron and his merry band of outlaws that in setting them in dramatic motion over three protracted acts.
 * He is the Boogeyman, the underworld's "Baba Yaga," a man of few words; expository dialogue isn't his strongest means of communication.

+### extensive
+When your friend knows every single place and time that his favorite band has played any given song, he has extensive knowledge of that band.
+- The Sylow theorems gives extensive information about the structure of abelian groups.

 ## F